[Small logo of Thornwood girl] THORNWOOD þUBLISHERS, with 15 years on web -- 1995 to 2010

 1940-41

-Earline Burns of York Terrace in Sheffield was Sam Phillips' sister-in-law.
-Earline and sister Becky, who became Mrs. Phillips, met the to-be famous owner of Sun Studios at WLAY where Sam worked as engineer-announcer before 1945.
-Earline and Becky had their own weekly radio show.
 In the 1950s and 1960s "Earline in Storyland" became a popular saturday morning television show on Dick Biddle's WOWL-TV.
-In deal to buy WJOI Sam acquired ownership of WOWL-FM.
+In deal to buy WJOI AM/FM, Sam acquired ownership of WJOI-FM that by then was on 107.3.
+It had operated first as WOWL-FM, but Radio Muscle Shoals sold its FM outlet to Tommy Van Sandt in 1965 to give WJOI a superior FM presence in North Alabama.
 The station is currently operated by the Phillips family as WQLT with 93,000 watts of effective radiated power.
-Wikipedia information documents that the current owners program the old WJOI FM-frequency for AM retransmission.
-A low-power FM translator feeds the original, 1950s WJOI-FM antenna that is attached to the antique WJOI tower located behind the main radio building on Sam Phillips Street.
+Wikipedia information documents that the Phillips family still programs the older FM frequency -- no longer used for regular FM -- to retransmit what was WJOI-AM.
+A low-power FM translator feeds the original, 1950s era WJOI-FM antenna attached to the antique tower located behind the main Van Sandt radio building on Sam Phillips Street.

 Kelso Herston worked for Joe Van Sandt at WJOI in 1958 and 1959.
 After playing guitar for Foote in radio studios in 1959 he revealed that he was planning to ask Sam Phillips for a job.
 Sam hired Kelso to be his publishing representative in Nashville.
 Within ten years, Kelso would become the first musical director for the new CBS "Hee Haw" television show.
 Because of Joe Van Sandt's friendship with Sam Phillips, Elvis Presley